hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ResponseHeader"></a>

 ### ResponseHeader
- Every query receives a response containing the QueryResponseHeader.
-Either or both of the cost and stateProof fields may be blank, if the responseType didn't ask for the cost or stateProof.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |